Bisphenol A: Plastics

 Bromination of BPA forms tetrabromobisphenol A (TBBPA), which is mainly used as a reactive component of polymers, meaning that it is incorporated into the polymer backbone.
-It is used to prepare fire-resistant polycarbonates by replacing some bisphenol A. It's epoxy derivative (TBBPA-DE) is used to prepare epoxy resins, used in printed circuit boards.
+It is used to prepare fire-resistant polycarbonates by replacing some bisphenol A. Its epoxy derivative (TBBPA-DE) is used to prepare epoxy resins, used in printed circuit boards.
 TBBPA is also converted to TBBPA-BDBPE which can be used as a flame retardant in polypropylene.
 TBBPA-BDBPE is not chemically bonded to the polymer and can leach out into the environment.
 The use of these compounds is diminishing due to restrictions on brominated flame retardants.
 The reaction of BPA with phosphorus oxychloride and phenol forms BADP, which is used as a liquid flame retarder in some high performance polymer blends such as polycarbonate/ABS mixtures that are used to form the casings for household electronics.